cs456s24/cs456s24/lab08/lab06_description.md

 as expected.

 Your asynchronous ROM should be deep enough to hold both programs so that they start on an even address and wide enough to hold an instruction.
-To be specific lets make a 0x70 byte deep and 4 byte (32-bit) wide ROM.
+To be specific lets make a 0x70 byte deep (or larger) and 4 byte (32-bit) wide ROM.
 Addresses without an instruction should return 0.

 ### Program 1: Located at 0x0.